Pendraig/System-Inventory/README.md

 I'm a support analyst/help desk technician by trade.

-Here's a PowerShell script I've developed over the years to gather details of Windows client and/or server platforms:

 I use this script to streamline information gathering, minimize redundant communications, and enhance case note documentation.
-It saves time by eliminating guesswork about system architecture and reducing unnecessary communications to obtain details I should have initially.
+Saves me a buttload of time by eliminating guesswork about system architecture and reducing unnecessary communications to obtain details I should have had in the first place.

 The script extracts, formats, and writes the following data elements into a text file named ‘System Inventory - <Computer Name>.txt’ saved in the user's Downloads folder: